Blue Orchid.

 • Pre-revenue or pre-product startups

-• Teams of fewer than 5 people (the free AI Roadmap call is a better fit)
+• Teams of fewer than 5 people (the free AI roadmap call is a better fit)

 • Buyers looking for an off-the-shelf SaaS product